EOSIO/welcome/README.md

 ## Content Architecture Changes/Additions

-If you believe a change needs to be made to architecture.
+If you believe a change needs to be made to architecture, describe the changes, and place `[architecture]` at the beginning of the title of the issue.